“Run run, fast as you can, you can’t catch me - I’m… Tom the turkey?”

 Here’s what you’ll need:

-embroidery design (This free offer has expired but you can still Find him HERE now for sale)
+embroidery design (The free offer has expired, but you can still get him HERE for a few dollars!)

 Embroidery machine with a 4x4 hoop